MicrosoftDocs/powerShell-Docs.fr-fr/reference/7.1/Microsoft.PowerShell.Core/Connect-PSSession.md

 -- ----            ------------    -----         -----------------     ------------
  1 ITTask          Server01        Opened        ITTasks               Available

-The sixth command uses the **Invoke-Command** cmdlet to run a Get-Job command in the session in the $s variable.
-The output shows that the job finished successfully.The seventh command uses the **Invoke-Command** cmdlet to run a Receive-Job command in the session in the $s variable in the session.
-The command saves the results in the $BackupSpecs variable.The eighth command uses the **Invoke-Command** cmdlet to runs another script in the session.
-The command uses the value of the $BackupSpecs variable in the session as input to the script.

 PS C:\> Invoke-Command -Session $s {Get-Job}

 Id     Name            State         HasMoreData     Location             Command